 AP Music Theory

-Taught by Mr. Alan McFarlane, this course was first introduced to Visalia Unified School District’s curriculum in the fall of 2012.
+This course was first introduced to Visalia Unified School District’s curriculum in the fall of 2012.
 It is an extremely rigorous course that focuses on the development of aural skills, sight singing technique, different compositional techniques, and analytical skills.
 In order for this class to be offered each year, 25 students must enroll in the course.
 A more detailed course description can be found on the College Board’s website here.